-The FY 2020 EMPG contributes to the implementation of the National Preparedness System by supporting the building, sustainment, and delivery of core capabilities.
+The FY 2021 EMPG contributes to the implementation of the NPS by supporting the building, sustainment, and delivery of core capabilities.
 Core capabilities are essential for the execution of critical tasks for each of the five mission areas outlined in the Goal.
 The EMPG's allowable costs support efforts to build and sustain core capabilities across the Prevention, Protection, Mitigation, Response, and Recovery mission areas described in the Goal.
 DHS/FEMA requires recipients to prioritize grant funding to demonstrate how investments support closing capability gaps or sustaining capabilities identified in the THIRA/SPR process.

-Emphasis is placed on capabilities that address the greatest risks to the security and resilience of the United States and the greatest risks along the Nation's borders.
-When applicable, funding should support deployable assets that can be used anywhere in the Nation through automatic assistance and mutual aid agreements, including, but not limited to, the Emergency Management Assistance Compact (EMAC).
+Emphasis is placed on capabilities that address the greatest risks to the security and resilience of the United States and the greatest risks along the nation's borders.
+When applicable, funding should support deployable assets that can be used anywhere in the nation through automatic assistance and mutual aid agreements, including, but not limited to, the Emergency Management Assistance Compact (EMAC).

-The FY 2020 EMPG supports investments that improve the ability of jurisdictions nationwide to:
+The FY 2021 EMPG supports investments that improve the ability of jurisdictions nationwide to:

-- Prevent a threatened or an actual act of terrorism; - Protect our citizens, residents, visitors, and assets against the greatest threats and hazards; - Mitigate the loss of life and property by lessening the impact of future disasters; - Respond quickly to save lives, protect property and the environment, and meet basic human needs in the aftermath of a catastrophic incident; and/or - Recover through a focus on the timely restoration, strengthening, and revitalization of infrastructure, housing, and a sustainable economy, as well as the health, social, cultural, historic, and environmental fabric of communities affected by a catastrophic incident.
+- Prevention: Prevent, avoid, or stop an imminent, threatened, or actual act of terrorism. - Protection: Protect our citizens, residents, visitors, and assets against the greatest threats and hazards in a manner that allows our interests, aspirations, and way of life to thrive. - Mitigation: Reduce the loss of life and property by lessening the impact of future disasters. - Response: Respond quickly to save lives, protect property and the environment, and meet basic human needs in the aftermath of a catastrophic incident; and/or - Recovery: Recovery through a focus on the timely restoration, strengthening, and revitalization of infrastructure, housing, and a sustainable economy, as well as the health, social, cultural, historic, and environmental fabric of communities affected by a catastrophic incident.